Informational Memory Shapes Collective Behavior in Intelligent Swarms

-We developed a minimal model coupling the contrarian and pushover models to capture aspects of experimental observation.
-The bits are pushed into the contrarian by pushovers, so $\dot{c}=k_c p +\xi_c$ where $p$ is the normalized population of $+$ agents excess over $1/2$ and $c$ is the normalized $+$ bits in the contrarian excessive over $1/2$.
-The contrarian creates a landscape towards the minority, so $\dot{p}=-k_p \text{sgn} (c) +\xi_p$. $\xi_c$ and $\xi_p$ are contrarian and pushover noises, respectively.
-The coupling of these two equations leads to
+A minimal model coupling the contrarian and pushovers captures key dynamics.
+Pushovers influence the contrarian’s memory: $\dot{c} = k_c p + \xi_c$, where $p$ is the excess $+$ population and $c$ the excess $+$ bits in the contrarian.
+The contrarian, in turn, drives the population: $\dot{p} = -k_p \text{sgn}(c) + \xi_p$.
+Coupling these gives